 - 1. The student should prepare a two-page document that outlines their research area and explains how it will advance knowledge in their Ph.D. discipline. - 2.
 The student should prepare a preliminary reading list (research papers, book chapters, etc.) organized by topic to be used in their qualifying exam.
 The student is encouraged to start preparing these materials early and to meet or engage with their committee members to establish a comprehensive reading list. - 3.
-The student should circulate these materials to their committee members no later than one month before their scheduled written exam start date. - 4.
-Committee members will have one week (three weeks before the written exam start date) to respond to the student with suggested modifications to their proposed reading list. - 5.
-The student will then circulate the final reading list to the whole committee no later than two weeks before the written exam start date. - 6.
+The student should circulate these materials to their committee members no later than one (1) month before their scheduled written exam start date. - 4.
+Committee members will have one (1) week (three (3) weeks before the written exam start date) to respond to the student with suggested modifications to their proposed reading list. - 5.
+The student will then circulate the final reading list to the whole committee no later than two (2) weeks before the written exam start date. - 6.
 Committee members will then prepare their questions based upon the research overview and finalized reading list.
 They will forward the questions to the advisor and other committee members before the exam with enough time for everyone to evaluate the exam before it begins.
 As the person who is most familiar with the student's research area and how the exam could be best used for their benefit, it is highly recommended that the advisor coordinate with the committee to create a coherent and targeted set of questions. - 7.
-The committee chair will deliver the questions to the student on the scheduled day of the exam.

-- 8. The student will work on the exam for up to seven days (unless the committee specifies a different time frame).
+The committee chair will deliver the questions to the student on the scheduled day of the exam. - 8.
+The student will work on the exam for up to seven (7) days (unless the committee specifies a different time frame).
 Responses should be prepared as a single written document that should state each question followed by its response. - 9.
 The student will submit their solutions to the examination committee at the end of the exam period. - 10.
-The committee will have up to one week to read the student's response and confer.
+The committee will have up to one (1) week to read the student's response and confer.
 They should ultimately communicate to the chair whether the student has passed or failed the exam and/or whether any additional response is required - 11.
 The committee chair will communicate the results of the evaluation to the student.
 If the student passed the written portion, they should proceed to the oral portion of the exam. - 12.
-Unless otherwise specified by the committee chair, the student should schedule the oral exam for one hour.
-The exam should be scheduled to occur in less than two weeks of notice to proceed. - 13.
-The student should prepare a 30-minute presentation summarizing their answers to the exam questions. - 14.
+Unless otherwise specified by the committee chair, the student should schedule the oral exam for one (1) hour.
+The exam should be scheduled to occur in less than two (2) weeks of notice to proceed.

+- 13. The student should prepare a 30-minute presentation summarizing their answers to the exam questions. - 14.
 The student will present at the oral exam.
 The remaining exam time will be used for questions from the committee. - 15.
+The committee will collectively determine the examination's outcome: pass, pass with remediation, or fail. - 16.
 The committee will collectively determine the examination's outcome: pass, pass with remediation, or fail.

-Table 4-3: Example Schedule for the targeted research questions qualifying exam option.
+Figure 4-3: Example Schedule for the targeted research questions qualifying exam option.